 Video Preparation

 FloSync works with most video formats right out of the box.
-However, if you're using network sync or need frame-perfect synchronization, the way your video is encoded can make a significant difference.
+If you're using network sync or running a sync-critical installation, video format choices can make a noticeable difference.

 This guide explains what affects sync performance and how to prepare your videos for the best results.